• Skip to primary navigation

 • 1 teaspoon red chili powder

-• 1 cup yogurt brought to room temperature
+• 1 cup full-fat yogurt whisked and brought to room temperature

 Instructions

-• Add ground and whole spices and fry for 1 minute.
-Add a splash of water to deglaze the pan if needed.
+• Add ground spices (turmeric, coriander, cumin and red chili powder) fry for 1 minute.
+Deglaze the pan with a splash of water (1 tablespoon at a time) if and as needed.

-• Increase heat to medium and add ground beef and salt.
-Fry till no longer pink, about 5 minutes.
+• Increase heat to medium to medium high, and add ground beef and salt.
+Crumble with wooden spatula and fry until no longer pink, about 5 minutes.

-• Add 2 cups water and bring to a simmer.
+• Add ½ cup room temperature water and bring to a simmer.
 Lower heat, cover and let the beef cook for 30 minutes.
 Stir occasionally to make sure it doesn't stick to the bottom of the pan.
+Once done, remove cover and let it simmer to boil out any excess moisture.
+Check for salt and adjust as needed.

-• Add yogurt and stir continuously on medium-low heat for about 8 minutes.
+• Fold in yogurt and stir continuously on medium-low heat for about 8 to 10 minutes until the oil begins to separate from the keema and you get the desired texture.

 Keyword gluten free, ground meat